openstack/nova/doc/source/placement.rst

 * The ``nova.scheduler.filter_scheduler.FilterScheduler`` in Pike will
   no longer fall back to not using the Placement Service, even if older computes are running in the deployment.
+* The scheduler now requests allocation candidates from the Placement service during scheduling.
+The allocation candidates information was introduced in the Placement API 1.10 microversion, so you should upgrade the placement service **before** the Nova scheduler service so that the scheduler can take advantage of the allocation candidate information.

 REST API